akash-dathaprasad/Privacy-Preserving-Machine-Learning-for-Collaborative-Intrusion-Detection/README.md

 # Privacy-Preserving Federated Learning for Intrusion Detection

-Simple implementation of federated learning with differential privacy for network intrusion detection.
+Implementation of federated learning with differential privacy for network intrusion detection.

 ## Project Overview